BNETDocs/bnetdocs-web/CONTRIBUTING.md

 You should point nginx/php-fpm at the `/main.php` file for all requests.

 MariaDB should be configured with the `TRADITIONAL,NO_AUTO_VALUE_ON_ZERO` modes.
-A sample configuration can be found `etc/mysql-server.sample.cnf`.
+A sample configuration can be found at `etc/mysql-server.sample.cnf`.
 MariaDB data can be seeded by importing the contents of: `/etc/database.sample.sql`

 Memcached does not require extra configuration from its package defaults, but a sample configuration is available at `etc/memcached.sample.conf`.
 Memcached